ReyFScode/DSO-notes/3] Systems Design.md

 # APIs

 ### Why Do We Need APIs?
-APIs help developers build software more easily.
+APIs help developers build decoupled software more easily.
 Instead of writing complex code from scratch, they can call APIs that provide the functionality they need.
 For example, a developer can fetch weather data via an API instead of building a full weather system.
 APIs are also crucial in modern websites where **heavy data transfers occur between client and server**.
 ### How Do APIs Work?
 - **Request:** A client (user) sends a request to the API’s URI.
 - **Processing:** The API forwards the request to the server.